 Vega Sandharana, Udeerana – suppression or forcible initiation of natural urges.
 [14-15]

-In the same evening or the next day after Vamana, patient should take bath in lukewarm water.
+- In the same evening or the next day after Vamana, the patient should take a bath in lukewarm water.

-For the fourth meal- time, gruel prepared with rice (Vilepi), well-cooked, warm and devoid of oil / ghee and salt altogether or with oil / ghee and salt in small quantity is to be given.
+- For the fourth meal- time, gruel prepared with rice (Vilepi), well-cooked, warm and devoid of oil / ghee and salt altogether or with oil / ghee and salt in small quantities is to be given.
 Warm water is to be taken after the intake of gruel.

-For the seventh meal-time again, well-cooked porridge (odana) prepared with the same type of rice of two Prasruta along with a very thin green gram soup (Mudga yusha), added with oil / ghee and salt in small quantity is to be given.
+- For the seventh meal-time again, well-cooked porridge (odana) prepared with the same type of rice of two Prasruta along with a very thin green gram soup (Mudga yusha), added with oil / ghee and salt in small quantities is to be given.

 After the post- therapeutic deictic program, after Vamana, oleation (Snehana) and fomentation therapies (Swedana) should be administered again.